robcarver17/pysystemtrade/docs/backtesting.md

 `pandl_for_trading_rule_weighted`, `pandl_for_instrument_rules_unweighted`, and
 `pandl_for_instrument_rules`).

+For costs derived from actual positions (everything else) we can use eithier method.
+Actual cash costs are more accurate especially if your system has sparse positions (eg the dynamic optimised system I describe elsewhere).
+However it's quicker to use SR costs, so if you set `use_SR_costs=True` you will speed things up with some loss of accuracy.

+Both cost methods now account for holding - rollover costs.

-The latter method is optional for costs derived from actual positions (everything else).
-Set `config.use_SR_costs = False` to use it for these methods.
-It is useful for comparing with live trading history, but I do not recommend it for historical purposes as I don't think it is accurate in the past.
+Note that 'actual costs' are normally standardised for historic volatility (although you can optionally turn this off in config `vol_normalise_currency_costs=False` which is useful for comparing with live trading purposes, but I do not recommend it for historical purposes as I don't think it is accurate in the past)

-*IMPORTANT NOTE: Actual costs per trade do not include holding costs from regular rolling of held positions!
-However these are included in Sharpe Ratio costs*

 Costs that can be included are: